Diamniotic Dichorionic Twins

 Above.
 TTTS with “stuck” donor twin.

 Above.
-This video demonstrates fetoscopic laser photocoagulation of placental vessels in twin-twin transfusion syndrome utilizing the Solomon technique.
+TTTS.
+This video demonstrates fetoscopic laser photocoagulation of placental vessels in twin to twin transfusion syndrome utilizing the Solomon Technique.

 Above.
-Transverse views demonstrating the spines of twin A and twin B. Abdominal structures including the liver are shared.
+Conjoined Twins.
+Transverse views demonstrating the spines of Twin A and Twin B. Abdominal structures including the liver are shared.
 Transverse views crainally also demonstrate shared thoracic structures including the heart.

 Above.
-Color Doppler demonstrating umbilical arteries around the bladder of twin A, which demonstrates a 3 vessel cord.
+Conjoined Twins.
+Color Doppler demonstrating umbilical arteries around the bladder of Twin A, which demonstrates a 3 vessel cord.
 Careful observation demonstrates the bladder of each twin.
 The images suggest a designation of omphalopagus.

 Above.
-Conjoined twins.
-Note designations of spine for twin A and B. Shared organs include the bowel and liver.
+Conjoined Twins.
+Note designations of spine for Twin A and Twin B. Shared organs include the bowel and liver.

 Above.
 Conjoined Twins.
 Each fetal head is separate, but there is sharing of cardiac and abdominal structures with a likely designation of omphalothoracopagus.